 Greenpeace, Inc. recognized as a tax-exempt organization under Section 501(c)(4) of the Internal Revenue Code (IRC) and is exempt from income taxes except for taxes on unrelated business activities and provides management services to the Organization.
 Additionally, Greenpeace, Inc. and the Organization share certain management and general costs.
 All shared costs are charged to the appropriate entity based upon specific identification or are allocated based on time incurred.
-The Organization's share of such costs is then allocated to the various programs and support services included in the accompanying statement of activities.
-Total shared costs in 2021 and 2020 were \$346,454 and \$299,348, respectively.
+The Organization's share of such costs is then allocated to the various programs and support services included in the accompanying statements of activities.
+Total shared costs in 2022 and 2021 were \$435,225 and \$346,454, respectively.